The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 Does a Royal Flush Beat a Straight Flush?

-A royal flush is the best possible hand in Texas Hold’em and most other poker variants, and there is no hand that beats it.
+A royal flush is the best possible hand in Texas Hold’em and most other poker variants, and no hand beats it.

 If you happen to have a royal flush against a weaker straight flush of your opponent, you will win the pot, and it will probably be a big one as well.